fusioncharts/dev_centre_docs/getting-started/aspnet/dynamically-add-chart-event-listener-using-aspnet.md

 * A data plot is clicked
 * The mouse pointer is hovered over a data plot, etc.

-This article focuses on how you can dynamically add/remove event listener to the data plots in the chart using FusionCharts `C#` or `VB` wrapper.
+This article focuses on how you can dynamically add/remove event listener to the data plots in the chart using FusionCharts ASP.NET `C#` or `VB` wrapper.
 A chart is shown below:

-{% embed_chart dynamically-add-chart-event-listener-example-1.js %}
+{% embed_chartData dynamically-add-chart-event-listener-example-1.js json %}

 The consolidated code for the above chart is shown below: